Check out this month's top recommended cards WITH NO ANNUAL FEES for US military.

-Similar to the $200 airline credit offered on the AMEX Platinum, the PRG offers a $100 airline credit.
-The fine print says it’s not good for airline gift cards, but check the FlyerTalk forums and Reddit for data points.
+Similar to the $200 airline credit offered on the AMEX Platinum, this card offers a $100 airline credit.
+The fine print says it's not good for airline gift cards, but check the FlyerTalk forums and Reddit for data points.

 Many cardholders report airline gift cards ARE reimbursed by a statement credit within 3-4 days after purchasing the gift card.
 This is my experience as well.
 This year I purchased an American Airlines gift card on July 2 and received reimbursement on July 7.

 Combined with a few AMEX Platinum card airline credits, you could rack up a significant number of gift cards on a single airline.